-- What if I was in close contact with someone who has tested positive for COVID 19? - A. Secure coverage for your classroom. - B. Notify the Main Office. - C. Consult with your school nurse prior to leaving the building. - D. Leave school immediately. - E. Notify your primary care provider. - F. Massachusetts DPH guidelines require that all symptomatic individuals, even with mild symptoms, should be tested. - G. You should get tested at one of Massachusetts's test sites:
+What if I was in close contact with someone who has tested positive for COVID 19?

+- A. Notify the Main Office. - B. Consult with your school nurse prior to leaving the building. - C. Leave school immediately. - D. Notify your primary care provider. - E. Massachusetts DPH guidelines require that all symptomatic individuals, even with mild symptoms, should be tested. - F. You should get tested at one of Massachusetts's test sites:

-COVID-19 Test Site Locator - H. Isolate at home until test results are received.
+COVID-19 Test Site Locator - G. Isolate at home until test results are received.